A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Abstract

 \section{Abstract}

 The bright \gray\ blazar \sfive\ has been identified as showing very significant quasi-periodic oscillations in the \fermi\ data in recent studies, with a periodicity of about three years.
 With the completion of a new three-year \gray\ cycle, we aim to revisit the periodicity in \fermi\ data, and analyze all available multi-wavelength (MWL) data to search for possible correlations and time-lags.
 These observations will be used to test for the compatibility of the observed periodicity with a precessing jet from the supermassive black hole powering the blazar.
 We analyze data from \fermi\ (\grays), \textit{NuSTAR}, \textit{Swift}-XRT, and \textit{AstroSat}-SXT (X-rays), \textit{Swift}-UVOT, \textit{AstroSat}-UVIT, ASAS-SN, ZTF, Pan-STARRS (ultraviolet and optical), and NEOWISE (infrared).
 In addition we present an analysis from historical observations from the Palomar and Pulkovo observations.
 Single-band spectral variability, MWL correlations, and cross-correlations are computed.
 We then model the \fermi\ light curve with a precessing jet model, providing constraints on the geometry of the system and providing the evolution of the Doppler factor with time.
-The latter is used as input for MWL fitting of the spectral energy distribution to constrain the physical properties of the emitting region in the jet.
+The latter is used as a geometrical constraint in the modeling of the MWL spectral energy distributions, to test whether they are compatible with the jet parameters inferred from the light curve study.
 We confirm previous claims on the existence of a periodic \gray\ signal in \sfive.
 We detect significant spectral variability in \gray, X-rays, and optical/UV data.
 We detect significant correlation between low-energy (infrared/optical/ultraviolet) data and \grays, with a correlation index of about 1; the correlation between X-rays and \grays\ is milder, with a correlation index of about 0.3.
 We do not detect any significant time-lag between bands.
 The \fermi\ light curve is successfully fit by a precessing jet model.
 The fit to the spectral energy distributions indicate that \sfive\ is a typical blazar, in which the \gray\ emission is located beyond the broad-line region.
 The existence of a periodic \gray\ signal \sfive\ is confirmed.
 All the MWL observations we present in this work are consistent with the existence of a precessing relativistic jet from the supermassive black hole.